Copenhagen Fashion Week – The brands we love

 Henrik Vibskov is a Danish fashion designer, curator, artist and musician.
 After graduating from Central St. Martin’s in 2001, he’s shown more than 40 collections in places like the MOMA, in New York, the Palais de Tokyo, Paris, and the ICA in London.
 Additionally, it is the only Scandinavian brand present at Paris Men’s Fashion Week.
 Aligned with the sustainable calling of the CPFW, 90% of Vibskov production is made in Europe with organic or recycled materials.
 Additionally, suppliers use textile waste to develop new fabrics.

-Founded in 2008 by Sanne Sehested, Gestuz is a brand for the modern woman on-the-go.
+Founded in 2008 by Sanne Sehested, Gestuz is a brand for the modern woman on the go.
 Certainly, the easy-to-wear pieces are rooted in the effortless style of Scandinavian design; at the same time classic and disruptive.
 As most of the brands showing at Copenhagen Fashion Week, sustainability is a priority for Gestuz.
 For instance, at least 60% of its collections are made from sustainable materials.

 Based in Copenhagen, Munthe is well-known for feminine suits, hand-painted prints and unique details.
 That is to say, the signature style of the brand is the cool, casual Scandinavian girls.
 Certainly, Munthe is constantly innovating to find the most sustainable materials and means of transportation.

 Moreover, the stylish Scandinavian girls and influencers are so cool that what happens in the streets during Copenhagen Fashion Week is as inspiring as what happens on the catwalks.
-So, check our favourite 2020 street style moments.

 Photos courtesy of CPHFW .
 All photographs by James Cochrane